The Spartan ‘mirage’: Everything you think you know about ancient Sparta is wrong

 What is the 'Spartan mirage'?

-These are some of the questions that historians have been asking for centuries, and they have given rise to the concept of the "Spartan mirage".
+These are some of the questions that historians have been asking for centuries, and they have given rise to the concept of the 'Spartan mirage'.

-This term, coined by the French scholar François Ollier in the 1930s, refers to the idealization of Sparta as a model of virtue, discipline, and simplicity that was projected by ancient writers and adopted by modern ones.
+This term, popularized by the French scholar François Ollier in the 1930s, refers to the idealization of Sparta as a model of virtue, discipline, and simplicity that was projected by ancient writers and adopted by modern ones.

 According to Ollier, the Spartan mirage was a distortion of reality that obscured the complexity and diversity of Spartan society.